About

 This is crazy.

 General Intelligence is what separates human from animal, industrial civilization from chimpanzee band.
-It is unlikely to be a discrete all-or-nothing property, but it sure is suspicious that you go from “zero going to the moon” to “all of going to the moon” within a 3x difference in brain size.
+It probably isn't a discrete all-or-nothing property, but it sure is suspicious that you go from “zero going to the moon” to “all of going to the moon” within a 3x difference in brain size.
 Things can change quickly with scale.

 Our intelligence makes us the masters of the planet.
 The future of chimpanzees is utterly dependent on what humans want to do with them.
 If we want to give them infinite food, incredible medicines they can’t hope to understand, and safety from any predators, we can.
 If we want to keep them in zoos, or hunt them for sport, we can.
 If we wanted them extinct, their habitats paved over with parking lots and solar cells, we could.